-Few people know that off-the-rack isn’t built for you.
-If you’re going to pay big bucks on something as important as your suit, here is one major thing that you need to consider.
+Most people nowadays know that off-the-rack isn’t built for you.
+If you’re going to invest your hard earned dollar on a name brand or quality-made suit, there is one major thing that you need to consider.
 Get a suit with high armholes.

 What’s the difference?

-Here's a better fitted suit.
-(A suit with higher armholes)
+Here's an example of a suit with higher armholes

 Now if you look at the gentleman here, you will see that his suit barely raises up when his arms are raised.
 The shoulders are much smoother, the chest doesn’t stretch as much, and overall, it looks way more professional.

-Why do stores even have low arm holes?
+Why do store-bought OTR suits even have low armholes?

-We’re slowly making a transition away from suits with low armholes.
-The main reason that many off-the rack stores produce suits with low armholes is because those suits have more oval shaped armholes.
+The main reason that many off-the-rack stores produce suits with low armholes is because those suits have more oval shaped armholes.
 This allows more people to be able to fit their arms into them.
 It also makes it easier for people to put on the suits.

 Does your suit look terrible when you raise your arms?
 Tell us about your experience and share this article below.